We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Try using a dandruff shampoo every other day, and follow the label’s directions.
 Use regular shampoo on the days you skip the dandruff shampoo.

 Keep in mind that coal tar may darken lighter hair colors.
 Coal tar can also make your scalp more sensitive to the sun, so wear a hat when outside.

 Once the eczema has cleared, you may be able to cut back to using the dandruff shampoo just once or twice a week.

 Seborrheic and atopic dermatitis can be treated with an OTC or prescription corticosteroid cream or another topical steroid, like:

-You should only use these medications when the condition has flared.
+Try to only use these medications during a flare-up.
 Extended use may lead to side effects.

 For contact dermatitis, you may want to try an antihistamine if the product you encountered caused an allergic reaction.
 Treating the skin may require a topical corticosteroid.
 Your doctor may prescribe an oral steroid, like prednisone (Rayos), if your scalp eczema is severe.

 If your eczema has become infected, your doctor will prescribe an antibiotic in topical or oral form.